atomicdata-dev/atomic-server/docs/src/astro-guide/9-blogs.md

 const member = await collection.getMemberWithIndex(10);
 ```

-## Creating the blog's content page

-Let's add the new blog list page to our website.
-Inside `src/pages` create a folder called `blog` and in there a file called `index.astro`.
+Let's add a new blog list page to our website.
+Inside `src/pages` create a folder called `blog` and in there create a file called `index.astro`.
 This page will live on `https://<your domain>/blog`.
 This will be a list of all our blog posts.